nesfit/bonnet-ics-library/imadics/doc/kmc-iec104.md

 | IEC104_PKT_LENGTH |
 | IEC104_ASDU_NUM_ITEMS |

-There are general counters that stands for bytes, packets and IEC specific counter, which provide IEC packet length and number of items affected by the operation.
+There are general counters of bytes and packets, and IEC-specific counters, which provide IEC packet length and the number of items affected by the operation.

 ## Converting IEC IPFIX records to IEC KMC records